joshuasommerfeld/klaxons-at-dawn/README.md

 A game about a group of strangers banding together to survive the start of the zombie apocalypse while trapped on a runaway transport.

-Klaxons at Dawn is a role playing game which aims to invoke the zombie movie Train to Busan.
+Klaxons at Dawn is a role playing game which aims to evoke the zombie movie Train to Busan.
 All players have equal input into the collaborative creation of the story, with most players taking the role of survivors, and 1 player taking the role of the zombie threat.

 ## Content Warnings
 - Zombies